adamrbennett/unit-testing-js/README.md

 #### Pros
 1. Simple setup for node through jasmine-node
-2. Headless running out of the box
+1. Headless running out of the box
-3. Nice fluent syntax for assertions built-in, and does play pretty well with other assertion libraries
+1. Nice fluent syntax for assertions built-in, and does play pretty well with other assertion libraries
-4. Supported by many CI servers (TeamCity, Codeship, etc.) and some that don’t support natively have plugins (jenkins has a maven plugin)
+1. Supported by many CI servers (TeamCity, Codeship, etc.) and some that don’t support natively have plugins (jenkins has a maven plugin)
-5. Descriptive syntax for BDD paradigm
+1. Descriptive syntax for BDD paradigm
-6. Very popular
+1. Very popular
-7. Everything comes bundled
+1. Everything comes bundled

 #### Cons
 1. Asynchronous testing can be a bit of a headache
-2. Expects a specific suffix to all test files (spec.js by default)
+1. Expects a specific suffix to all test files (spec.js by default)
-3. Everything comes bundled
+1. Everything comes bundled
+1. Sparse console output

 ```javascript
 describe("A suite is just a function", function() {